algenty/grafana-flowcharting/README.md

 ## [[0.7.0 SNAPSHOT]](https://algenty.github.io/flowcharting-repository/archives/agenty-flowcharting-panel-0.7.0-SNAPSHOT.zip) - 2019-03-19
 ### Added
-  - new conditions and design in rule for each mapping instead one by rule.
+  - new conditions and design in rule for each mapping instead one by rule ([See example](https://algenty.github.io/flowcharting-repository/images/what_when_how.png))
     - when : When condition applied
     - what : which shape
     - how : how to colorize shape
+  - Multi colors for thresholds with type number and string ([See example](https://algenty.github.io/flowcharting-repository/images/multicolor_ani.png))
   - Update libs :
     - draw.io : 12.8.6 (Kubernetes shapes and more)
     - mxgraph : 4.1.0
 ### Fixed
   - Fix getNames for series [(issue #100)](https://github.com/algenty/grafana-flowcharting/issues/100)
   - Fix colors when cloned rules [(issue #124)](https://github.com/algenty/grafana-flowcharting/issues/124)
-  - Fix shapes from last versions of draw.io [(issue #124)](https://github.com/algenty/grafana-flowcharting/issues/125)
+  - Fix shapes with last versions of draw.io [(issue #124)](https://github.com/algenty/grafana-flowcharting/issues/125)

 ## [[0.6.1]](https://algenty.github.io/flowcharting-repository/archives/agenty-flowcharting-panel-0.6.1.zip) - 2020-01-15
 ### Fixed